Battle of Changping: Zhao defeated

-Zhao Kuo soon found his attack against the enemy left flank halted by the Qin hill fortifications, unable to make any progress.
-He then realized that his rear were being ambushed by the Qin cavalry and provisions were quickly running low, and was forced to abandon his offensives and pull back across the river.
+Zhao Kuo soon found his offensive against the enemy left flank halted by the Qin hill fortifications, unable to make any progress.
+He then realized that his rear were being ambushed by the Qin cavalry and provisions were quickly running low, and was forced to abandon his attacks and pull back across the river.
 The Qin army then counterattacked and pursued, inflicting heavy casualties upon Zhao Kuo's retreating army.
-After being unable to reach the friendly forces in the south, the Zhao Kuo's army dug in on a hill and had to await relief.
+After being blocked and unable to reach the friendly forces in the south, the Zhao Kuo's army dug in on a hill and had to await relief.

-However, since 295 BC, Zhao foreign policy had been dominated by opportunism and had frequently shifted between hezong (合縱) (anti-Qin alliances) and lianheng (連橫) (pro-Qin alliances), depleting its diplomatic goodwills with other states.
-Therefore, as the battles in Changping unfolded, Zhao was unable to secure any reinforcement from either the State of Chu or the State of Qi.
+However, since 295 BC, Zhao foreign policy had been dominated by opportunism, and had frequently shifted between hezong (合縱) (anti-Qin alliances) and lianheng (連橫) (pro-Qin alliances), depleting its diplomatic goodwill with other states.
+Therefore, as the battles in Changping unfolded, Zhao was unable to secure any help from either the State of Chu or the State of Qi.
 King Zhaoxiang of Qin used this opportunity to mobilize additional forces against Zhao from Henei (in modern-day Henan province), by bestowing one grade of noble rank on the population as merits and ordered a nationwide mobilization conscripting every able-bodied man over the age of 15, with the king himself personally overseeing the reserves to the Changping frontline in order to further bolster the encirclement.

 With the enemy firmly trapped, Bai Qi started repeatedly launching attacks to further wear out the Zhao army and deny them any chance of escape.
-Zhao Kuo's improvised hill positions were besieged non-stop for 46 days, and by September, his army's struggle for survival grew more desperate, with the starving Zhao soldiers slaughtering all the horses and allegedly even murdering and feeding on each other.
+Zhao Kuo's improvised hill positions were besieged non-stop for 46 days, and by September, with winter nearing, his unsupplied army's struggle for survival grew more desperate, with the starving Zhao soldiers slaughtering all the horses and allegedly even murdering and feeding on each other.
 The fighting was also so fierce that half of the Qin soldiers were killed in combat, but the exhausted and demoralized Zhao army was ultimately unsuccessful in breaking out.
-Zhao Kuo was eventually killed by Qin archers when leading his best troops in a final attempt to breach the encirclement.
+Zhao Kuo was eventually killed by Qin archers and crossbowmen when leading his best troops in a final attempt to breach the encirclement.
 With their commander dead, the remaining Zhao army gave up and surrendered.